 Ministers of Finance and Central Bank Governors,

-We are writing ahead of the third G20 Finance Ministers and Central Bank Governor Meeting on July 15-16 to share with you our key recommendations to defeat extreme poverty now, following up on the results of your first and second meetings held on February 17-18 and April 20 respectively.
+We are writing ahead of the second G20 Finance Ministers and Central Bank Governor Meeting on April 20, to share with you our key recommendations to defeat extreme poverty now, following up on the results of your first meeting held on February 17-18.

 Unlock Public Financing to End Extreme Poverty